Welcome to Kvelíere, the blog, portfolio, and playground of Elya. You'll find an assortment of

 Constructing languages is a bit of an obsession of mine: most my work here goes to naturalistic languages,

 but I've toyed around with engineered and personal languages.
+I recently put together an auxiliary language which

-and professional blogs such as S.ai, Gwern.net, and
+inspired in no small part by a number of personal and professional blogs such as S.ai,

-Lingweenie.org.
+Gwern.net, and Lingweenie.org.

 Now that I've gotten that out of my system, I'd like to say thanks for reading, and I hope you enjoy.